 Microchipping and desexing your cat

-In Palmerston North, it is mandatory to microchip your cat, and register the microchip with the New Zealand Companion Animal Register.
-It is also mandatory to desex cats older than six months.
-These procedures are considered part of being a responsible pet owner.
+In Palmerston North, it is mandatory to microchip and register your cat.
+You also need to desex cats older than 6 months.
+This is part of being a responsible pet owner.

-These requirements only apply to cats born after 1 July 2018, when a new city bylaw was introduced.
+These requirements only apply to cats born after 1 July 2018, when we introduced a new city bylaw.
 Cat owners are responsible for the cost of these procedures.

-If you're a registered cat breeder you are exempt from having to desex cats kept for breeding purposes.
+If you're a registered cat breeder, you are exempt from having to desex cats kept for breeding.

 Why should I microchip and desex my cat?

-You might be surprised to learn a female cat can start reproducing from the age of five months and can have up to four litters of up to six kittens every year.
-In introducing compulsory desexing for cats, we hope to reduce the number of unwanted cats and kittens.
+A female cat can start reproducing from the age of 5 months, and can have as many as 4 litters of up to 6 kittens every year.
+We hope compulsory desexing will reduce the number of unwanted cats and kittens.

-Cats not desexed are more likely to roam and be a victim of road traffic injuries.
-As they roam, they encounter other cats and are more likely to fight with other cats, causing injuries and infections.
+Cats which aren't desexed are more likely to roam and be a victim of road traffic injuries.
+They are also more likely to fight with other cats.
+This can lead to injuries and infections - and expensive vet bills!

 What is microchipping?

-What is the minimum age to get my cat microchipped or desexed?
+What's the best age to get my cat microchipped or desexed?

-Council's bylaw requires all cats born after 1 July 2018 to be microchipped and desexed before six months of age.
-Your vet will be able to provide advice on the optimum time for your cat to be de-sexed and microchipped.
+All cats born after 1 July 2018 must be microchipped and desexed before they are 6 months old.
+Your vet will be able to provide advice on the best time to microchip and desex your cat.

 How much will it cost me to microchip and desex my cat?